-Diversity was firmly anchored in the university’s structures with the creation of the position Vice President responsible for academic affairs, international affairs and diversity; the Central Office for Gender Equality, Diversity and Family; the diversity officers and the Personal Assistant to the Vice President for Diversity.
+Diversity was firmly anchored in the university’s structures with the creation of the position Vice President responsible for academic affairs, international affairs and diversity; the Central Office for Gender Equality, Equal Opportunity and Family; the diversity officers and the Personal Assistant to the Vice President for Diversity.

 Since mid-2016, Kiel University has been going through the “Vielfalt gestalten” auditing procedure on creating diversity.
 Its goal is to systematically anchor objectives and structures relating to diversity and inclusion politics throughout the entire university, creating equal opportunities for all university members.